fortanix/sdkms-performance-testbench/README.md

 ## AES CBC Encryption
-AES encryption is supported for all key sizes (128, 192 and 256) and supported modes are CBC and GCM.
+AES encryption is supported for all key sizes (128, 192 and 256) and supported modes are CBC, GCM and FPE.

 	Example:
 	# test-bench.sh run encryption --algorithm AES --keysize 128 --mode GCM --filepath filepath